GDPR - Deleting Customer Data

 As part of our business activity, Weezevent collects personal data from participants through our various solutions but also as a subcontractor on behalf of the organiser.

-Every individual has the right to want to delete their data from our system but can also make a request directly to organisers.
+Every individual has the right to delete their data from our system but can also make a request directly to organisers.
 The way in which customer data is removed is set out below:

 - An individual can request that their data be deleted by writing to Weezevent customer service.
 If a customer asks the organiser directly, skip to step 4 after making sure that the email associated with the order is the same as the one from which the individual used to make contact.